zeront4e/puppet-player/player/README.txt

 English:
 --------

 Welcome!
-Please click on the file "Windows-Start.bat" or "Linux-Start.sh" to start the player server.
+Please execute the file "Windows-Start.bat", "Linux-Start.sh" or "Linux-Arm64-Start.sh" to start the player server.
 The player interface will open automatically.
+If the file "Windows-Start-Server-Only.bat", "Linux-Start-Server-Only.sh" or "Linux-Arm64-Start-Server-Only.sh" was
+executed, the interface will not open automatically.
 Other devices can reach the player interface by the IP address of the computer.
 Close the opened console window to exit the player server.